 Caring for elderly or ill relatives and loved ones can be stressful and tiring, especially if they have additional medical needs.
-Everyone deserves a break from time to time, and respite care can give both residents and carers a much needed rest and change of scene.
+Everyone deserves a break from time to time, and respite care can give both patients and carers a much needed rest and change of scene.
 Respite care is there to give carers a rest from everyday caring tasks, and also allows patients to experience a different environment and range of activities.
 If you want to learn more about respite care and how it could help you and your family, read on.

 What is respite care?